Solid South: 1965 to 1980

-In the 1976 presidential election, former Governor of Georgia Jimmy Carter won every former Confederate state except Virginia.
+In the 1976 presidential election, former governor of Georgia Jimmy Carter won every former Confederate state except Virginia.
+He is the last Democrat to win all five Deep South states at once.

 In the 1968 election, Richard Nixon saw the cracks in the Solid South as an opportunity to tap into a group of voters who had historically been beyond the reach of the Republican Party.
 With the aid of Harry Dent and South Carolina Senator Strom Thurmond, who had switched to the Republican Party in 1964, Nixon ran his 1968 campaign on states' rights and "law and order".
 As a key component of this strategy, he selected as his running mate Maryland Governor Spiro Agnew.
 Liberal Northern Democrats accused Nixon of pandering to Southern whites, especially with regard to his "states' rights" and "law and order" positions, which were widely understood by black leaders to legitimize the status quo of Southern states' discrimination.
 This tactic was described in 2007 by David Greenberg in Slate as "dog-whistle politics".
 According to an article in The American Conservative, Nixon adviser and speechwriter Pat Buchanan disputed this characterization.

 The independent candidacy of George Wallace, former Democratic governor of Alabama, partially negated Nixon's Southern Strategy.
 With a much more explicit attack on integration and black civil rights, Wallace won all but two of Goldwater's states (the exceptions being South Carolina and Arizona) as well as Arkansas and one of North Carolina's electoral votes.
 Nixon picked up Virginia, Tennessee, North Carolina, South Carolina, Florida, Oklahoma, Kentucky, Missouri, and Delaware.
 The Democrat, Hubert Humphrey, won Texas, heavily unionized West Virginia, and heavily urbanized Maryland.
 Writer Jeffrey Hart, who worked on the Nixon campaign as a speechwriter, said in 2006 that Nixon did not have a "Southern Strategy", but "Border State Strategy" as he said that the 1968 campaign ceded the Deep South to George Wallace.
 Hart suggested that the press called it a "Southern Strategy" as they are "very lazy".